AlexsLemonade/refinebio/README.md

 Refine.bio requires an active, credentialed AWS account with appropriate permissions to create network infrastructure, users, compute instances and databases.

 Deploys are automated to run via CirlceCI whenever a signed tag starting with a `v` is pushed to either the `dev` or `master` branches (v as in version, i.e. v1.0.0).
+Tags intended to trigger a staging deploy MUST end with `-dev`, i.e. `v1.0.0-dev`.
 CircleCI runs a deploy on a dedicated AWS instance so that the Docker cache can be preserved between runs.
 Instructions for setting up that instance can be found in the infrastructure/deploy_box_instance_data.sh script.